Dietary Guidelines2023-05-25T12:08:29+02:00

 • No nose sprays

-• No orgasms (sexual energy is a potent energy source and should be reserved for ceremony, rather than released)
+• Reduce release of sexual energy (orgasms) – sexual energy is a potent energy source and can be reserved for your ceremony.

 FAQ